nus-cs2103-AY2425S1/ip/docs/README.md

 ***

 ## Quick Start
-1. Ensure you have Java `17` or above installed in your Computer.
+1. Ensure that you have Java `17` or above installed on your Computer.
 2. Download the latest `ava.jar` file from [here](https://github.com/Timenikhil/ip/releases/latest/download/ava.jar)
 3. Copy the file to the folder you want to use as the home folder for AVA.
-4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar addressbook.jar command to run the application.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the `java -jar ava.jar` command to run the application.
  ```
  A GUI similar to the one above should appear in a few seconds.
  ```
+ > [!NOTE]
  > Alternatively double-click the file to start the app.
 5. Type the command in the command box and press Enter to execute it.
 > e.g. typing `help` and pressing Enter will show a help response.